 Ants aid in decomposition and turn up more soil than earthworms!
 When ants dig tunnels, they aerate the soil and recycle nutrients.
 This activity is ecologically crucial in maintaining healthy soil for plant (food) growth.
 Ants even help reduce the use of chemical fertilizers and the need for irrigation.

 A 2011 study concluded that in dry climates, ants and termites increased wheat crop yields by 36 percent.
-Ants have also been essential to production of coffee and chocolate.
+Ants have also been essential to the production of coffee and chocolate.
 Okay, so we certainly don’t need coffee or chocolate to survive, but there are people who believe they do…

 Passing on the Plants

-Seed-harvesting ants transport seeds to their nutrient rich nests, where plants can safely grow, free of harm from herbivores.
+Seed-harvesting ants transport seeds to their nutrient-rich nests, where plants can safely grow, free of harm from herbivores.
 Ants sometimes travel far distances with seeds, granting plants their desired dispersal goal for less light, space, nutrition, and water competition with other plants.
 Why would ants be so kind?
 Ants enjoy consuming elaiosomes, small structures on the outer surface of seeds, without harming the plant.

 Picking off Pests